A-Picasso/ConversorJavaChallengeONE/README.md

 <br>

 ## 💱 __Currency converter__
-The currency converter uses the <a target="_blank" href="https://apilayer.com/marketplace/exchangerates_data-api#authentication">Exchange Rates Data API</a> to obtain real-time currency exchange rates.
+The currency converter uses the API <a target="_blank" href="https://apilayer.com/marketplace/exchangerates_data-api#authentication">Exchange Rates Data API</a> to get the exchange rates in real time.
-To use the currency converter, select the source and destination currencies, enter the amount to convert, and press the "Convertir" button.
+To use the currency converter, select the source and target currencies, enter the amount to convert and press the "Convertir" button.
 The application will retrieve the updated exchange rate from the API and display the result in the corresponding field.
 <div align="center">
   <img src="https://user-images.githubusercontent.com/95196431/229709113-54584f56-4455-49dc-a409-8dcc6c1b2c2d.gif" alt="Currency converter example"/>